seanbreckenridge/exobrain/src/content/notes/food/tea.md

 Good:

 - English Breafast
-- Earl Grey, cool be good with citrus/spices (Viennese also good, means I dont have to add lemon as its already acidic)
+- Earl Grey, also great with honey (sunflower, typically) and lemon.
+(Viennese also good, means I dont have to add lemon as its already acidic)
 - Sencha green tea
 - Soba (Buckwheat) tea
 - Samovar Tea (I think this is the tea I grew up with, drinking iced tea)